bugsbugsbux/notes-on-nix/notes-on-nix.md

             systemctl restart wpa_supplicant.service
         '';
         ```
+    Now, install with `nixos-install` and `reboot` if it worked.
+If it
-    Install with `nixos-install`!
-If it fails, fix the config and rerun.
+    failed, fix the config and rerun `nixos-install`.
+It will prompt for
-    It will prompt for a root password.
-Then: `reboot`.
+    a root password.
 2. Nixos can be **booted over the internet** with PXE or iPXE.
 See:
    <https://nixos.org/manual/nixos/stable/#sec-booting-from-pxe>
 3. **Temporarily convert some running linux distro into nixos**: Create